mattermost/docs/source/configure/configuration-settings.rst

   :target: https://mattermost.com/deploy
   :alt: Available for Mattermost Self-Hosted deployments.

+This setting isn't available in the System Console and can only be set in ``config.json``.

 Set whether or not this Mattermost server will schedule tasks that will be completed by a Worker.
-This setting can only be changed from ``config.json`` file, it cannot be changed from the System Console user interface.

 When running Mattermost on a single machine, this setting should always be enabled.

-When running Mattermost in High Availablity mode, this setting should always be enabled.
+When running Mattermost in `High Availablity mode <https://docs.mattermost.com/scale/high-availability-cluster.html>`__, this setting should always be enabled.
 In a High Availability cluster, exactly one of the servers will be designated as the Scheduler at a time to ensure that duplicate tasks aren't created.
 See `High Availability documentation <https://docs.mattermost.com/scale/high-availability-cluster.html>`__ for more details.

 .. warning::

-   It is strongly recommended not to change this setting from the default setting of ``true`` as this prevents the ``ClusterLeader`` from being able to run the scheduler.
+   We strongly recommend that you not change this setting from the default setting of ``true`` as this prevents the ``ClusterLeader`` from being able to run the scheduler.
 As a result, recurring jobs such as LDAP sync, Compliance Export, and data retention will no longer be scheduled.
 In previous Mattermost Server versions, and this documentation, the instructions stated to run the Job Server with ``RunScheduler: false``.
 The cluster design has evolved and this is no longer the case.

 +-----------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"RunScheduler": true`` with options ``true`` and ``false``.                                 |